bythepixel/grow-therapy-wp/README.md

 ### BricksSync Integration
 - **Local Auto-update**: JSON files automatically updated when making changes
 - **Production Sync**: Use `./scripts/sync-production-brickssync.sh` to get latest client changes
+- **Git Hook**: Automatically syncs when rebasing with staging branch or when on staging branch rebasing with main
 - **Version Control**: All Bricks settings tracked in Git

 ## 🔧 Deployment Secrets